OrangSquid/Quizing/README.md

 ```

 ## The .xquiz file
-**NOTE**: The script still doesn't have support for this file
+**NOTE**: The script still doesn't have support for this file.

-The .xquiz file XML file with a different extension.
+The .xquiz file is an XML file with a different extension.
 It has this format:
 ```xml
 <quiz ver = 1.0>